corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 2. Correctness.
     We must _never_ do the wrong thing or return the wrong result.
     Subtle failures are easy to miss and can cause problems.
-    When something goes wrong we should fail obviously and force the error to be properly handled.
+    When something goes wrong, we should fail obviously and force the error to be properly handled.
 3. All logic flows must be designed and explicit.
     This means that there must be no dependencies on undefined behavior (in Java or C++).
     (There is a single exception to this rule.
 We are permitted to depend on implicit `NullPointerException`s in Java.)